 Q: When and where are prescribed CBM Forums offered?

 A: To earn the CBM distinction, members must attend the Bargaining 101, School Finance, and Policy Governance Forums.
 These forums are typically offered biennially at a designated site.
 The most updated information is available on the FSBA Events & Registration page.
-Attendance at the Finance 2.0 Forum does not satisfy the CBM requirement to attend the original Finance Forum; however, you are still eligible to earn points by attending.
+School Finance 2.0 and Advanced School Finance Forums do not meet the School Finance requirement for the CBM program; however you are still eligible to earn points by attending.

 Q: How are training events documented for points in the CBM Program?